martinohmann/kubectl-chart/README.md

 - Dry-run for chart deletions
 - Diffs for deleted chart resources
 - Resource diffs for all charts while dry-run and apply
+- Simple chart lifecycle hooks (similar to helm hooks)
+- Configurable pruning of PVC of deleted StatefulSets
+- Dumping of merged chart values for debugging

 Planned features
 ----------------

-- Simple chart lifecycle hooks (like helm, WIP)
-- Configurable pruning of PVC of deleted StatefulSets (TODO)
-- Listing all deployed resources of a chart (similar to `kubectl get all` with filter, TODO)
+- Listing all deployed resources of a chart (similar to `kubectl get all` with filter)
+- Color indicators for printed resource operations
+- Optional rollback of partially applied changes on failure

 Installation
 ------------